pchain-org/pweb3/docs/web3-pi-personal.rst

-.. _eth-personal:
+.. _pi-personal:

 .. include:: include_announcement.rst

 =================
-web3.eth.personal
+web3.pi.personal
 =================

-The ``web3-eth-personal`` package allows you to interact with the Ethereum node's accounts.
+The ``web3-pi-personal`` package allows you to interact with the Pchain node's accounts.

 .. note:: Many of these functions send sensitive information, like password.
 Never call these functions over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!

 .. code-block:: javascript

-    import Web3 from 'web3';
+    import Web3 from 'pweb3';
-    import {Personal} from 'web3-eth-personal';
+    import {Personal} from 'web3-pi-personal';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const personal = new Personal(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);
+    // "Web3.givenProvider" will be set if in an Pchain supported browser. const personal = new Personal(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);

     // or using the web3 umbrella package const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);

-    // -> web3.eth.personal
+    // -> web3.pi.personal

 ------------------------------------------------------------------------------